-KPU's 4th-Annual UN World Interfaith Harmony Week
+KPU's Annual UN World Interfaith Harmony Week

 According to the 2012 Pew Research Study, religious hostility has reached a six-year high.
 Over 60 countries worldwide have seen the level of social hostility rise to “high” or “very high” levels.
 Kwantlen Polytechnic University (KPU) wants to be part of the solution.

-From February 6-8, 2018, in accordance with the United Nations World Interfaith and Harmony Week, KPU’s Multi-Faith Centre will host its 4th-Annual World Interfaith Harmony Week Festival at both its Richmond, BC and Surrey, BC campuses.
+Every year in February, in accordance with the United Nations World Interfaith and Harmony Week, KPU’s Multi-Faith Centre hosted its Annual World Interfaith Harmony Week celebration!

 My experience with the UN Interfaith Harmony Week has been inspiring and splendid.
 I wish I knew about the Interfaith Harmony Week a couple of years ago so I could have taken part in many events in the community.
 I was very satisfied with the outcome because I met many individuals with different worldviews than my own.
 I find that interfaith events give individuals an opportunity to learn and expose themselves to worldviews that are different than their own.
 This is a great opportunity to ask questions, socialize, build friendships, and network with individuals regardless of gender, age ethnicity, religion and sexual orientation.
 I look forward to attending various interfaith events in the future during Interfaith Harmony Week in the years to come!